- 24 Mar 2008

 Optimal Deterrence when Judgment-Proof Agents Are Paid In Arrears—With an Application to Online Advertising Fraud

-Executive Summary — It is commonplace for large entities (both advertisers and ad networks) to enter into relationships with numerous small agents such as Web sites, blogs, search syndicators, and other marketing partners.
+Overview — It is commonplace for large entities (both advertisers and ad networks) to enter into relationships with numerous small agents such as Web sites, blogs, search syndicators, and other marketing partners.
 For example, one well-known affiliate network boasts more than a million affiliates promoting offers from the network's hundreds of merchants, and Google contracts with numerous independent Web sites to show Google's "AdSense" ads.
 Although these advertising agents are often small, they can take advantage of technology to claim payments they have not earned.
 In practice, the legal system cannot offer meaningful redress to an aggrieved advertiser or ad network.
 This paper argues that delayed payment offers a more expedient alternative—a sensible stopgap strategy for use when primary enforcement systems prove inadequate.
 Key concepts include:

 - Online advertising markets are one of many markets where agents may be effectively unreachable through the legal system.